omeka/omeka-s-enduser/docs/modules/filesideload.md

 ------------------------------
 With File Sideload installed and configured, and files in the directory, you can now use the module to add media to items.

 When editing an item, go to the Media tab.
-The Add New Media sidebar now includes two buttons for Sideload (below the core options).
+The "Add media" sidebar now includes two buttons for Sideload (below the core options).

 ![An item's media tab in the editing mode is shown.
 Two entries in the sidebar from Sideload have already been added to the main field.](../modules/modulesfiles/filesideload_browse.png)